-The Forts Mero and Saccarana constitute an Austro-Hungarian complex built to control the Tonale pass and the area of Vermiglio: the Saccarana designed as an artillery position, and the Mero to guard against infantry assaults; both destroyed to scavenge their materials at the end of the war and now under restoration works.
+The Forts Mero and Saccarana constituted an Austro-Hungarian complex built to control the Tonale pass and the area of Vermiglio; both were destroyed to scavenge their materials at the end of the war.

-The ruins of the two fortresses can be seen during the excursion to the Città morta (Dead city), an Austrian military complex.
+The ruins of the two fortresses can be seen during excursions to the Città morta (Dead City), an Austrian military complex.
 The Fort Saccarana is presently used to host concerts during the Summer.

 Ascending through the gondola lift for the Paradiso (lit.
-“Heaven”) pass – a name well known for ski-lovers – it’s possible to visit a tunnel dug by Italian soldiers as a shelter and observation point, where has been set up a multimedia exhibition with sounds and voices of the Guerra Bianca.
+“Heaven”) pass – a name ski-lovers will recognise easily – it’s possible to visit a tunnel dug by Italian soldiers as a shelter and observation point, where has been set up a multimedia exhibition with sounds and voices of the Guerra Bianca.

 Guerra Bianca museum